• Skip to main content

 • Frozen bananas instead of ice cream.

-• No refined sugar: use extra ripe bananas and a few medjool dates.
+• No refined sugar: use extra ripe bananas and a few Medjool dates.
 Or a hint of maple syrup.

 • Bonus oats: makes the milkshake milkier and thicker too.